iov-one/wallet-demo/README.md

 `BNS_ENABLED` and `CHAINS_ENABLED=1` environmental variables to signal they should be run (which is done in the CI).

 If you want to run these locally, make sure you are on a system that supports docker and that your local user has rights to connect to docker (I often use a Linux Virtualbox just for this).
+You must have `docker` and `docker-compose` installed.
 In such a case, you can do:

 ```shell
 # start a bns blockchain and a local faucet that serves iov tokens